-Taking charge : Neurological follow-up is indispensable in order to know the evolution of the disease in order to better orient oneself to the clinical and technical services (taking charge) required.
+Taking charge : Neurological follow-up is indispensable to evaluate the evolution of the disease in order to better orient the patient to the clinical and technical services (taking charge) required.
 Cardiac and diabetic follow-up may likewise be necessary.

 Cardiac problem : gives the seriousness of the disease and the final diagnosis.

 Functional reeducation : Reeducation allows one to limit functional losses and to avoid deformations, therefore complications.
 The goal is to keep a good autonomy if not an improvement.
 These readaptation services allow them to develop autonomy and to maintain for as long as possible their acquired experience which eases their social integration.